Check out this fun little edit put together by our friends from a Prince William Sound ski trip to Montague Island, spring 2026. (Thanks BD!)

 Cost:

-The Thalassa is rented at a daily rate of $3500 for a maximum of five passengers which includes the use of the Thalassa, licensed captain, insurance, and fuel.
-Food is not included, a menu can be provided for an additional charge (Melissa does always send us out with a moose lasagna for the start of our sail.)
-Cordova city sales tax of 7% will also be added.
-Gratuity is not expected.
+The Thalassa is chartered at a daily rate of $3500 for a maximum of six passengers.
+A minimum of 5 days is suggested.
+This includes the use of the Thalassa, licensed captain, insurance, and fuel.
+A fuel surcharge will be added if local fuel cost is over $5 per gallon.
+Food is not included, but a menu can be provided for an additional charge (Melissa always sends us out with a moose lasagna to kick off our sail).
+A 7% Cordova city sales tax will also be added.

 Please reach us at ryan@seaworthyfisheries.com if you have any questions and to secure booking.

 When Ryan first moved to Alaska in 1999, he fell in love with the remote and wild terrain surrounding our little land locked community of Cordova.
 As a terrestrial being, this remoteness can be a blessing and a curse- leaving ones adventures to be limited by access.
-After years of commercial fishing and running a variety of boats around the state, motoring by these glorious mountains in Prince William Sound, Ryan and Melissa were able to purchase the Thalassa in the spring of 2022.
+After years of commercial fishing and running a variety of boats, motoring by these glorious mountains in Prince William Sound- Ryan and Melissa were able to purchase the Thalassa in the spring of 2022.

 As a first generation fisherman, it has taken years to build this dream of ours into a reality.
-The access a boat opens up is something that not everyone has.
-There are other transportation services available, but it may leave you at only one spot, camping in the rain while trying to start a fire.
+The access a boat opens up is something that not everyone has and we don't take it lightly.
+There are other transportation or water taxi services available, but it may leave you at only one spot, camping in the rain while trying to start a fire.
 With the Thalassa, the ability to stay mobile and change locations if weather or conditions go south, while warm and dry no matter what it's doing outside is a game changer.
 Charge hard in the day and recharge in the evenings- starting fresh and well rested.

 To spend time onboard a working commercial fishing boat is a truly unique experience.
 Ryan is happy to share his experience as a mariner, living and working in Prince William Sound.